heatseeknyc/data-science/Data Analysis.md

 sed '1d' 311_Heat_Seek_Subset.csv > 311_Heat_Seek_Subset_No_Header.csv
 ```

-Both awk and sed are powerful - and fast - command line tools and we use them often when performing data analysis at Heat Seek.
+sed - which stands for Stream EDitor - is a Unix utility that parses and transforms text, using a simple, compact programming language.
+Both ```awk``` and ```sed``` are powerful - and fast - command line tools and we use them often when performing data analysis at Heat Seek.
 These commands allow us to quickly clean and massage our data so that we can load into a database or application without issues.

 <a name="wc"/>
 ####wc